centro/transis/README.md

 ---

-Transis is a javascript data modeling library useful for creating rich client-side experiences.
+Transis is a JavaScript data modeling library useful for creating rich client-side experiences.
 It provides the following features:

 * two-way associations